aljovica/watermark/README.md

 ./build-and-run-app.sh
 ```
 To application is running on localhost:8080, but it can be changed in application-configuration.json file.
+The watermark process is simulated with a timer.
+The timer be configured in the same config file.

 Three endpoints are exposed: